epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_species.md

     unique electron species to populate with ejected electrons from each ion charge state.
 The user must use this, or **ionisation_electron_species**.

+-  `identify` - Collisional ionisation considers ionisation between every electron species and every species which can be ionised.
+To tell EPOCH which species are electrons, you must include the `identify:electron` key.
+EPOCH will also treat particles in any ejected-electron species as particles which can trigger collisional ionisation.

 Ionised states are created automatically and are named according to the ionising species name with a number appended.
 For example, with the Carbon species block, the species named "Carbon1", "Carbon2" and "Carbon3"